You must have the following:

 - The University has strong links with NHS Trusts within the West Yorkshire and wider region, as well as private organisations who offer services to people with a learning disability

-- You will be taught in innovative and contemporary teaching and learning environments by lecturers who are committed and passionate, as well as mentors who are research active and have extensive and varied experience in learning disability nursing.
+- You will be taught in innovative and contemporary teaching and learning environments by lecturers who are committed and passionate, as well as practice supervisors and assessors who are research active and have extensive and varied experience in learning disability nursing.

 You will also have the opportunity to develop a high level of personal and technical skills to help improve the quality of life of people with a learning disability and their ability to live as independently as possible.
 You will study how to work in partnership with service users, their families, carers and other professionals to promote health and wellbeing.